Better Call Saul star Bob Odenkirk says he's recovering from a heart attack, will 'be back soon'

-Better Call Saul and Breaking Bad star Bob Odenkirk on Friday publicly thanked family, friends and the public for their support following his collapse on set this week due to an incident the actor says was a heart attack.
+Better Call Saul and Breaking Bad star Bob Odenkirk on Friday publicly thanked family, friends and fans for their support following his collapse on set this week.

 After the actor was rushed to the hospital, family and representatives said he was recovering from a "heart-related incident" and in "stable" condition.